Micro-LBE Emergency Loan Program

 Application and Process

-Step 2: Main Street Launch, the service provider, will contact applicants to complete the full application.
+2. Main Street Launch, the service provider, will conduct a lottery to determine the first group of applicants to complete the full application.